bowman2001/perplexdoc/content/doc/overview/_index.md

       alt: Overview of a city
 ---

-Short overviews of features and goals of the Perplex theme, and the usual Markdown single page quality check for Hugo themes.
+Short overview of the Perplex theme.
 {.p-first} <!--more-->